FXIhub/condor/docs/config.rst

 B) Simulation directly in Python
 --------------------------------

-Simulations are carried out with an instance of the :class:`condor.experiment.Experiment` class.
+Simulations are carried out from an instance of the :class:`condor.experiment.Experiment` class.
 Its constructor requires three arguments

   1) A Source instance :class:`condor.source.Source`